A bit of background information about me…

-Over Easter weekend 2015, I decided to see how short of a time it would take me to write a short novel.
+Over Easter weekend in 2015, I decided to see how long (or how short!) it would take me to write a short novel.
 I set myself four days and a 30,000 word target, and got to work.
 Surprisingly, I finished the book in just three days.
-Even more surprisingly, it came out really well, and spurred me to write a short series.
+Even more surprisingly, it came out really well, and spurred me to turn it into a series.

-JJ’s favourite things in life are jumping big fences, eating (he has particular preference for carrots, apples, pears, and peppermints, but he’ll try anything), going on beach rides, splashing himself in water, being ridden bareback and bridleless, and amusing himself by pretending to bite me.
+JJ’s favourite things in life are jumping big fences, eating (he has particular preference for carrots, apples, pears, and peppermints, but he’ll try anything), going on beach rides, splashing himself in water, and being ridden bareback.
 AJ’s pony ‘Squib’ in the Pony Jumpers books is very much based on JJ’s personality.

-Here is a video of some of the highlights of our time together so far.
+Here is a video of some of the highlights of our time together.